 Age of Consent in Canada

-The law includes a "close-in-age" exception; therefore, 14- and 15-year-olds can legally consent to someone who is less than five years older than them, and 12- and 13-year-olds can consent to a partner if the partner is less than two years older than them.
+With the enactment of the Tackling Violent Crimes Act in 2008, Canada's age of consent rose from 14 to 16 years old.
+This was the first time the age was raised since 1892.
+The law applies to all forms of sexual activity and was crafted with the goal of deterring online predators.
+The law includes a "close-in-age" exception.
+Therefore, 14- and 15-year-olds can legally consent to someone who is less than five years older than them, and 12- and 13-year-olds can consent to a partner if the partner is less than two years older than them.
 There must be no relationship of authority or dependency or any exploitation of the younger person for the consent to be valid.

 Age of Consent in Pakistan